 One of the more creative ways I've seen people try to save is by building their own weights.
 The intentions are good, but there are a few things you should avoid.

 Attaching paint cans or buckets to the ends of a broomstick is a bad idea.
 It may seem like a cheap replacement for barbells, but in fact, it's a recipe for disaster.
 The problem is broom handles aren't designed to hold a lot of weight.
 Wooden handles can splinter and snap, bringing the weight plunging to the floor or on top of you.
 Aluminum ones aren't much better, and when they fail the collapsing metal may pinch your hands.

 Buckets are a problem too.
 The handles aren't designed to be held and moved like a weight, so they cut off circulation and dig into your fingers.
 Move them too fast and you risk having the handles come off, sending a heavy bucket crashing down.

 Some people suggest using plastic milk cartons or juice containers because the handles are bigger.
 Don't bother.
 The handles are at an angle to help you pour, they're not square across the top.
 When you grab them, all the weight ends up pressing down on top of one finger, cutting off circulation.
 That's fine if you're just pouring a bowl of cereal, but not so good doing dozens of exercise reps.

-If you really want a set of barbells, start by looking secondhand.
-Read through your local newspaper classifieds, visit secondhand stores or check online at sites like Ebay or Craigslist.
+If you want a set of barbells, start by looking secondhand.
+Read through your local newspaper classifieds, visit secondhand stores or check online sites like eBay or Craigslist.
 Chain stores like Kmart, Wal-mart, Target and Sears all carry new sets that you fill with sand or water for under $100.

 Instead of weights, you may want to think about resistance bands.
 They're extremely inexpensive, easy to store and light enough to carry along if you travel.
 Many come with exercise routines that show you how to use the bands in place of dumbbells or barbells.